 On this walk back you can see the campground, the golf course, old bird cage which is now a preschool and the Will Richards Studio.
 Each should only take you a couple of minutes except for the studio that I would plan to visit for 15-20 minutes.
 Do note that the studio is only open at specific times so you may not be able to see it.

 If you decide not to take the walk you can always play a round of mini-golf or visit the arcade as well when you get back to town.

-After arriving back into town you should be ready for lunch, of which I have an expensive and a medium priced recommendation.
+After arriving back into town, you should be ready for lunch, for which I have an expensive and a medium priced recommendation.

 Medium priced – Fish and Chips on the pier.

 This little shack on the pier is a walk up and order place that specializes in fried seafood.
 I suggest Combo One which is two fish, two shrimp, two scallops, and two calamari on a bed of French fries.
 If you have another person with you it is great to split.
 I also suggest the clam chowder in a bread bowl as it is delicious.
 Grab your food and sit on the pier with a view like this.

 Plan on about 15-20 dollars a person here, but the Mexican food and tacos they serve up here are pretty great.

 After lunch, walk the downtown streets and take as much time as you would like.
 They mostly have art, some clothing, and cheap souvenirs but some good finds can be had there, especially if you are into the unique tiles that are prevalent on this island.